 Our team working with you and for you

 We know that separation can be an upsetting experience for everyone involved.
-You may feel that your former partner has wronged you or your children, and you may even feel personally at risk.
+You may feel that your former partner has wronged you, and you may even feel personally at risk.
 It is understandable that you may be distressed and worried at this time.
-Separation can be a tremendously stressful time for your children.
-Even if there are no children dividing your property fairly is stressful and can be unpleasant for you to negotiate yourself.
+Separation can be a tremendously stressful time for you.
+Dividing your property fairly is stressful and can be unpleasant for you to negotiate yourself.

 Our first priority is to try and negotiate your matter for you and to keep you out of Court.